35 Maths Questions Year 6: SATs Reasoning Questions And Answers With Worked Examples

 Answer: 11.45 kg

-A two-step problem again: multiplying 3.45 kg by 4, then subtracting 2.35 kg from the total.
 As with the previous problem, the mark scheme again allows for at most one arithmetic error, assuming the method is correct.

-SATs Maths Question Type 3: Problems involving measures
+SATs maths question type 3: Problems involving measures

-As their name suggests, these questions ask pupils to solve a problem that includes one or more units of measurement.
+These questions ask pupils to solve a problem that includes one or more units of measurement.

 Third Space Learning Tutoring Slide on problem solving using measurements